Privacy-Preserving UCB Decision Process Verification via zk-SNARKs: Conclusion

 \section{Conclusion}

 This study presents a significant advancement in the integration of reinforcement learning with data privacy through the development of the zkUCB algorithm.
 By integrating zk-SNARKs within the UCB algorithm, zkUCB ensures the confidentiality and security of sensitive data and parameters, while facilitating a transparent decision-making process.
 Our comprehensive experimental analysis confirms the superiority of zkUCB over the standard UCB algorithm, particularly in terms of reward optimization and operational efficiency.
 This improvement is because appropriate quantization bits can effectively reduce information entropy in the decision-making process, enhancing rewards.
 In addition, the scalability and practicality of zkUCB are demonstrated through its linear proof size and verification times, underlining its potential applicability in a wide range of real-world scenarios.
-This study thus contributes a pivotal solution to the challenge of balancing data confidentiality with algorithmic transparency and efficiency.